 The NICHD’s Newborn Screening Translational Research Network (NBSTRN), supported through the Intellectual and Developmental Disabilities Branch, works to provide infrastructure and resources for newborn screening research.
 These resources are intended to help investigators evaluate new tests for conditions, develop new screening methods and technologies, develop new therapies for conditions, and determine the long-term effectiveness of treatments.
 The Network also works to develop policies that support privacy and confidentiality and encourages research collaboration and the rapid communication of information.

-In 2010 the NICHD sponsored a scientific workshop called Newborn Screening in the Genomic Era: Setting a Research Agenda.
+In 2010 the NICHD sponsored a scientific workshop called Newborn Screening in the Genomic Era: Setting a Research took Agenda.
 This meeting brought together an international team of experts in newborn screening and genomics to identify a research agenda aimed at exploring whether genomics can be applied to newborn screening and child health.
 Among other conclusions, the attendees agreed on the value of a pilot study to evaluate the usefulness and validity of genomic data in newborn screening.
 Learn more by reading Newborn Screening in the Genomic Era: Setting a Research Agenda: Meeting Summary (PDF - 126 KB).